quilt/account-abstraction-playground/README.md

 To transfer ETH from the wallet to an external address, the contract provides `function transfer(uint256 txNonce, uint256 gasPrice, address payable to, uint256 amount, bytes calldata signature)`.
 This function takes five parameters:

-- `txNonce` is the nonce of the transaction as in `Whiteboard.setMessage(...)`.
+- `txNonce` is the nonce of the transaction, analogous to `Whiteboard.setMessage(...)`.
-- `gasPrice` is the gas price the contract is supposed to pay for the transaction as in `Whiteboard.setMessage(...)`.
+- `gasPrice` is the gas price the contract is supposed to pay for the transaction, analogous to `Whiteboard.setMessage(...)`.
 - `to` is the recipient address.
 - `amount` is the amount in wei to be transferred to the address.
 - `signature` is the 65-byte signature of the transaction.
-  It consists of the 32-byte `r`, 32-byte `s`, and 3-byte `v` values of the ECDSA signature over the hash of `contract._address, txNonce, gasPrice, to, amount`.
+  It consists of the 32-byte `r`, 32-byte `s`, and 1-byte `v` values of the ECDSA signature over the hash of `contract._address, txNonce, gasPrice, to, amount`.

 #### Compile & Deploy Contract